Georg Kolbe: Exhibitions

 In 2009, an exhibition of Kolbe's Blue Ink Drawings was presented by the State Hermitage Museum, in St Petersburg.
 In 2017 an exhibition about his artistic, architectural and social network yook place at the Georg Kolbe Museum, in Berlin.

 Collections

 Many of Kolbe's 1000 sculptures were destroyed by confiscation, bombing and melting for war purposes.
-His sculptures are included in many museum collections in Europe, USA and Russia, among them the Museum of Modern Art, New York, and the Moderna Museet, Stockholm.
+His sculptures are included in many museum collections in Europe, the USA and Russia, among them the Museum of Modern Art, New York, and the Moderna Museet, Stockholm.